greg-dubrow/spotify-analysis/Gosta-Berling-analysis.md

 cover) to see also if any of the albums clustered at all along either axis.
 The ggrepel package is used to move the labels off of the dots

-First, up, energy and happiness.
+First, up, energy and valence, or happiness.
 Spotify uses the term valence to signify happiness, or “musical positiveness”.
 For energy, as they put it “Typically, energetic tracks feel fast, loud, and noisy.”
-Again, [see the API documentation](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) for definitions.
+Again, [see the API
+documentation](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)
+for definitions.